garciaalvaro/post-meta-controls/README.txt

 = Setting - Image Multiple =

-The following are all the available options for a Setting - Image Multiple.
+The following are all the available options for a **Setting - Image Multiple**.

 	$image_multiple = array(
 		'type'            => 'image_multiple', // Required.